2025-05-11 17:34:01 +0800 CST By Alison Perry

 What Is Fatigue?

-Fatigue is a condition that affects your ability to function optimally due to physical or mental stress.
-It often results from physical exertion, mental stress, or lack of sleep, but it can also indicate a more serious medical condition.
-Fatigue can be chronic, lasting for long periods, or temporary, lasting only a few days.
-Regardless of its duration, fatigue can impact relationships, quality of life, and work productivity.
+Fatigue is a state of constant tiredness or lack of energy that can affect your performance both physically and mentally.
+It often results from physical exertion, mental stress, or lack of sleep, but it can also be an indicator of a more serious medical issue.
+Fatigue can be chronic, lasting over a long period, or temporary, lasting just a few days.
+Regardless of its duration, fatigue can significantly impact relationships, quality of life, and work productivity.

 Causes of Fatigue: